 Exam results – A week before important exams, researchers from the University of California asked a group of students to spend a couple of minutes picturing themselves getting a high mark.
 When compared against students who visualised good study habits, the positive outcome students studied less, were more anxious and achieved lower test scores.

 Eating better in the staff room – Studies have consistently found that those who spend time visualising successfully completing a diet tend to lose less weight than those who spent the time visualising being tempted by that sweet sticky donut.

 Securing that dream job – University students who reported spending the most time dreaming about getting their perfect job upon graduation were found to have received fewer job offers and to be paid less once in employment.

 Why is positive thinking sometimes so detrimental to performance?
 Two different schools of thought exist.
 Some believe that the more time you spend fantasising about the ideal outcome, the less urgency you have to start working towards it, as you feel like you have already achieved it.
 Others believe that picturing the perfect outcome leaves you ill equipped for the inevitable obstacles that will come along the way.

 - Start Doing – Professor Richard Wiseman suggests it is ‘less about positive thinking and more about positive doing’.
 His brilliant book, “As If”, offers many practical ideas for how action is more important than thinking.

 - Focus on the process – If you are going to spend time visualising future behaviour, it is better to focus on the strategies you are going to implement rather than the outcome.

 - Highlight potential obstacles – This will help you generate strategies to overcome them and leave you less anxious when they occur.

-For tips and information on growth mindset, check out our main page on Developing Growth Mindsets.
+For tips and information on growth mindset, check out our guide page on Developing Growth Mindsets.